irsyadadl/paranoid/README.md

-Paranoid is a package for inserting any icon set for react.
+A library of beautifully crafted react icons, perfect for enhancing the visual appeal and user experience of your web applications.
 This project is cooked by [irsyadadl](https://irsyad.co).

 ## Installation